 Contributions, including grants, received or pledged, are recorded as unrestricted unless specifically restricted by the donor.
 All donor-restricted contributions are reported as an increase in net assets with donor restrictions, and are transferred to net assets without donor restrictions, as the restrictions are met.
 Contributions that are restricted by the donor are reported as increases in net assets without donor restrictions if the restrictions expire in the fiscal year in which the contributions are received.
-Special events revenue is comprised of an exchange element based upon the direct benefits donors receive and a contribution element for the difference.
-We recognize special events revenue equal to the fair value of direct benefits to donors when the special event takes place.
-We recognize the contribution element of special event revenue immediately, unless there is a right of return if the special event does not take place.
-All goods and services are transferred at a point in time.
+Performance fee income is recorded as revenue after the performance has occurred.